 Online pre-courses for first year students

-Rīga Stradiņš University has developed its pre-course programme based on the academic requirements of the Faculty of Medicine and the Faculty of Dentistry to prepare students for continuing their studies in Medical Chemistry, Molecular and Cell Biology, Medical Physics.
+Our pre-course programme is based on the academic requirements of the Faculty of Medicine and the Faculty of Dentistry to prepare students for continuing their studies in Medical Chemistry, Molecular and Cell Biology, Medical Physics.
 We also provide courses in General Medical Chemistry, Medical Terminology in Latin and Latvian Language in Medicine.
 The pre-courses are organised twice a year, in January and August, and will this year take place online.